rbontekoe/BAWJ/docs/src/chapter13.md

 - The name of the administrative user can be kept the same: rob.

 We will use both containers in chapter 14.

+## Summary

+How do you build an application?
+Commonly, you run your code in a container.
+The philosophy we use is that each Julia module is a separate application.